incusdata/py1st/index.md

 Python 3.0, released in 2008, represented a major change from Python 2.x, which introduced several in&shy;com&shy;pat&shy;ibil&shy;ities.
 Python 2 is no longer supported, but can still be found ‘in the wild’.
 A consequence of this, is that on some Linux distributions, you may get Python 2, if you run **python**; for Python 3, you are supposed to run **python3**.

-This repository focuses on Python 3.14, but do mention Python earlier versions down to 3.10.
-All scripts require at least version 3.10; those that don't will mention it.
-But all *will* run on 3.14.
+This site focuses on Python 3.14, but do mention earlier Python versions down to v3.10.
+All scripts require at least version v3.10; those that don't will mention it.
+But all *will* run on v3.14.

 [idgh-py1st-repo]:
    https://github.com/incusdata/py1st